|

 shrink-wrap the item.

-on the cleaning machine, in the basin, or by hand, do always clean
+a record on the cleaning machine, in the basin, or by hand, do always

-the record with a carbon fiber brush and if necessary with a soft
+clean the record with a carbon fiber brush and if necessary with a

-velvet record brush before wetting and/or spinning the record.
-Get
+soft velvet record brush before wetting and/or spinning the record.

-rid of all the dust and debris without applying force.
-And if this
+Get rid of all the dust and debris without applying force.
+And if

-advice and these methods are new to you and you want to be sure that
+this advice and these methods are new to you and you want to be sure

 CHOOSE